Genesal emergency power for the largest combined cycle power plant in Latin America

-Since its beginning in 2005, when the project was launched, the construction of the power plant has generated more than 1.500 direct and indirect jobs, which has contributed to the area’s economical development, as most of the jobs are local.
+Since the project was launched in 2005, the construction of the combined cycle plant generated more than 1,500 direct and indirect jobs, which has contributed to the economic development of the area as most of the jobs are local.